Security and privacy

 Master orchestrator: canvas-blind by default

-A Claude pane becomes a "master" the first time it calls an MCP tool that spawns or associates panes.
+A harness pane with master MCP becomes a "master" the first time it calls a tool that spawns or associates panes.
 Until that point — and for every pane the master hasn't explicitly opted into — the master is canvas-blind:

 This means a master can't read another agent's transcript or a note's contents just because both panes exist on the same canvas.
 The master has to opt in to each pane it wants to read.